 Searches for systematic reviews are carried out in, at minimum, the Cochrane Library (which includes the Cochrane Database of Systematic Reviews (Cochrane), INAHTA Health Technology Assessment Database, and MEDLINE.
+KSR Evidence should also be searched while Penn Libraries have a trial subscription active; this database is a successor to the DARE and HTA databases previously managed by the Centre for Reviews and Dissemination at the University of York, which had been included in CEP search strategies until those databases were taken offline.
 Reports from the ECRI Institute and the Canadian Agency for Drugs and Technologies in Health (CADTH) should be searched when the topic involves a drug, device, diagnostic test, or procedure.
-If the topic is related to nursing, CINAHL and the Joanna Briggs Institute database should also be searched.
-The Lead Analyst and Project Director will decide whether a search for reviews in other bibliographic databases should be conducted.
-Searches for reviews in MEDLINE and other bibliographic databases may be incorporated into the main searches of these databases when appropriate.
+If the topic is related to nursing, CINAHL and the Joanna Briggs Institute database (Evidence Summaries and Systematic Reviews) should also be searched.
+The Lead Analyst and Project Director will decide whether a search for reviews in other bibliographic databases may be incorporated into the main searches of these databases when appropriate.